 The website code also needs regular updates, because the web is always changing and new security threats show up far too frequently.

 Plus any website needs regular backups.
 So you’re ready, should something really bad happen one day.

 By now the new/redesigned website should be launched, live for the world to see.

-In the next post, we’ll dig into the purpose of a website, what it must do for you and important considerations for getting started on the road to a new (or redesigned) website.
+In Blue-skying your next website, we dig into the purpose of a website, what it must do for you and important considerations for getting started on the road to a new (or redesigned) website.